 But the principles and ideas stand firm nevertheless and I will work towards getting closer and closer to be the best parent I can be for my kids.

-If you are ready to jump on board or just curious about this new ideology, read these ways about how to respond to kids instead of just always saying “no”, “stop” and “don’t”.
+If you are ready to jump on board or just curious about this new ideology, here are some examples of how to respond to kids in a positive way instead of always just saying “no”, “stop” and “don’t”.

 Once you get into a more positive mindset, you will find how often we parents could direct attention to what is allowed instead of highlighting what isn’t.